How is Objectiv different from product analytics tools?

 Objectiv is licensed under the Apache License, Version 2.0 .
 It is a permissive license whose main conditions require preservation of copyright and license notices.
 Contributors provide an express grant of patent rights.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 Objectiv currently requires a PostgreSQL database and works in any environment where you can run containers.
 We're working on support for Snowplow and BigQuery for event handling at scale.
 Amazon Redshift is planned next and more will follow.

 What's the fastest way to test-drive Objectiv with my current app/website?

 If you want to test Objectiv with your own project, we're here to help out.
 We can set up a test collector & back-end for you.
 All you'll have to do is instrument Objectiv's tracker to a part of your app.
 Join us on Slack and reach out if you're interested.

 Objectiv’s architecture is built to scale.
 It is only restricted by the capacity of your databases.
 Collection is stateless and can be run in parallel.
 Objectiv currently uses PostgreSQL as a database backend and features an SQL abstraction layer that enables you to run Pandas operations from your notebook on the full dataset.
 We have plans to support other databases as well.

 Can I run it on-premise?

 Yes.
-We don’t have any plans for a hosted version for the near future.
-Check out our quickstart section of the introduction for installation instructions.
+We don’t have any plans for a hosted version.
+Check out our Quickstart Guide for installation instructions.

 Is it supported properly?